1946 British Embassy bombing: Bombing

-On the night of 31 October 1946, Irgun operatives divided into two squads: one daubed a large swastika on the front wall of the British Consulate, and the other planted two explosives, amounting to 40 kilos of TNT encased in suitcases and rigged to a timer on the steps of the Embassy's front entrance in Via XX Settembre.
+On the night of 31 October 1946, Irgun operatives divided into two squads: one daubed a large swastika on the front wall of the British Consulate, and the other planted two explosives, amounting to 40 kilos of TNT encased in suitcases and rigged to a timer on the steps of the embassy's front entrance in Via XX Settembre.
 A driver, working for the embassy, noticed the suitcases and entered the rear of the building to report them.
 A few moments later, at 02:43, the explosives detonated.
-The report of the explosion echoed throughout the entire city and was sufficiently powerful to shatter all the windows of the houses and apartments within a distance of one kilometer.
+The report of the explosion echoed throughout the entire city and was sufficiently powerful to shatter all the windows of the houses and apartments within a distance of one kilometre.
 The 350-children school of the Handmaids of the Sacred Heart was "badly damaged."
-The Embassy's residential section was destroyed by the blast which created a gaping hole in the entranceway.
+The embassy's residential section was destroyed by the blast which created a gaping hole in the entranceway.
 Noel Charles–the British ambassador and main target of the attack–was away on leave though his quarters were heavily damaged.
-No British personnel were harmed but two Italians, one a soldier who happened to be passing by and the other the Embassy's concierge, suffered severe wounds that left them in a critical condition.
+No British personnel were harmed but two Italians, one a soldier who happened to be passing by and the other the embassy's concierge, suffered severe wounds that left them in a critical condition.

 Aftermath

-The bombing was the first terrorist operation by the Irgun against British personnel in Europe; it resulted in both a setback for illegal Jewish immigration to Palestine, and a major public relations disaster for the Zionist mainstream.
+The bombing was the first terrorist operation by the Irgun against British personnel in Europe; it resulted in both a setback for illegal Jewish immigration to Palestine, and a major public relations disaster for the mainstream Zionist movement.